EarthyScience/SINDBAD/SindbadTEM/README.md

 - `SindbadOptimization.jl`: includes the optimization schemes and functions to optimize the model, and has dev dependency on `SindbadTEM.jl` and `SindbadMetrics.jl`.

-- `SindbadSetup.jl`: includes the setup of sindbad model structure and info from the json settings, and has dev dependency on `Sindbad.jl` and `SindbadUtils.jl`.
+- `SindbadSetup.jl`: includes the setup of sindbad model structure and info from the json settings, and has dev dependency on `SindbadTEM.jl` and `SindbadUtils.jl`.

-- `SindbadTEM.jl`: includes the main functions to run SINDBAD Terrestrial Ecosystem Model, and has dev dependency on `Sindbad.jl`, `SindbadSetup.jl`, and `SindbadUtils.jl`.
+- `SindbadTEM.jl`: includes the main functions to run SINDBAD Terrestrial Ecosystem Model, and has dev dependency on `SindbadTEM.jl`, `SindbadSetup.jl`, and `SindbadUtils.jl`.

 - `SindbadUtils.jl`: includes utility functions that are used in other Sindbad lib packages, which has no dev dependency on other lib packages and Sindbad info, and is dependent on external libraries only.